 What are the problems?

 • Habitat loss

 • Climate change

 • Political conflict

 • Poaching (illegal killing) of rhino for their horns

-Habitat loss due to an increasing human population and their cattle, which needs large areas to roam and graze, is encroaching on protected land.
+Habitat loss due to an increasing human population and their cattle and crops, which needs large areas to graze and grow, is encroaching on protected land.
 Climate change is also now turning once green havens into drought regions.

 Where will your money go?

 Save the Rhino International is a charity that supports and funds many successful projects to protect all 5 of the remaining Rhino species!
 Your money will help:

 • Public awareness campaigns and wildlife crime units